racheltao/UAEM2017/README.md

 ## Course Schedule

-### Day 1 - Monday
+### Day 1

+* What is transparency?
+Why does it matter?
+* What is advocacy?
+* What is UAEM and AllTrials USA?
+* What role can you play in advocacy for transparency?
 * Defining your advocacy issue and advocacy goal.
+* Introduce Log Frame and Power Map.
 * Identifying key decision-makers and influencers.

+### Day 2 - Tuesday

 * Planning for opposition and obstacles.
 * Assessing your advocacy team and partners.
 * Selecting your advocacy objectives and activities.

-### Day 2 - Tuesday

 * Developing compelling messages.
 * Creating your advocacy and communication plans.
 * Evaluating advocacy and communication success.